In this section

 "The cast-iron water tanks have a powerful materiality which will be preserved and amplified, whilst new top-lit galleries will provide a rich spatial counter-point in an ensemble offering unique opportunities for the display of art." – Paloma Strelitz and Adam Willis, Assemble

-Goldsmiths Centre for Contemporary Art is due to open to the public in 2018.
+Goldsmiths Centre for Contemporary Art will open to the public on 8 September 2018.

 Be the first to hear about new exhibitions, artist talks, and events